kimyunoo/4782_final/README.md

    `pip install matplotlib` <br/>
    `pip install torch`
 4) Navigate to the `code/` folder and decide on the model you would like to run
-5) Change the `distill_mode` variable to one of the following desired model types
+5) Change the `distill_mode` variable of type string to one of the following desired model types
    * none (DeiT-Ti - no distillation)
    * soft (DeiT-Ti - usual distillation)
    * hard (DeiT-Ti - hard distillation)